 Viking is the undisputed leader in river cruising, and it's more than sheer size (60 ships and growing) that earns this line that distinction.
-In business since 1997, Viking has used the years to deliver a rich and effortless journey to its primarily American customers.
+In business since 1997, Viking has used the time to produce rich and effortless journeys for its primarily American customers.

 From the moment you're met at the airport (and do opt for a transfer), you're in good and experienced hands.
 A driver transports you directly to where the ship is docked.
 There you'll first encounter helpful staff that will deliver your luggage to the stateroom while you stride down the gangway.

 Viking offers many different itineraries in Europe, China, Russia, Egypt, and elsewhere on ships that carry fewer than 200 passengers.
 Sailings include daily complimentary tours, abundant fare, and a staff that goes out of its way to please.

 This article focuses on the cruise line's Danube Waltz itinerary, which sails multiple and in many cases identical ships between Budapest and Passau, Germany.
 Our vessel was the Viking Gullveig, named for a mythic female with magical powers.

 We'd have been thrilled with our stateroom if we hadn't peeked into the suite accommodations across the way; it had a separate living room and bedroom.
 Even so, our smaller (205 square feet) quarters still had everything we needed including a safe, half fridge, and free wi-fi.

 Designed for sleeping, dreaming and all the other pleasures of being in bed, our queen-sized mattress was dressed in white linens, topped with a fabric bed scarf and soft feather pillows, and bookended with built-in night tables.
 Easy-to-reach switches turned on overhead and reading lights, and there were ample European outlets within arm's reach, in addition to a US one in the bathroom.